silverfisk/silverfisk.github.io/content/about.md

 ---------------------------
 ---------------------------

-I work as a Tech Lead in a newly formed SRE team for a cloud base backend for autonomous semitrucks.
+I work as a Tech Lead in a newly formed SRE team for a cloud based backend for autonomous semitrucks.
-We have been working mainly with AWS cloud services, but are now focusing on a transition of a Cloud Native observability stack.
+With a previous focus strongly in favor of AWS cloud services, We now focus on transitioning to a Cloud Native observability stack.

 In order to always learn new things I try to stay junior and humble.